First chapters: The Buried: Sarah Armstrong Mysteries 4

 As they talked, one of the churchgoers in the lot turned toward them.
 John Anderson appeared to have heard something, bunching his forehead into a tight knot of worry.

 In response, the two hidden in the woods drew farther back into the nascent darkness.
 Just after sunset on a stifling hot August evening, their surroundings hummed with the buzzing of insects, the gentle rustling of leaves in the breeze.
 The oxygen-heavy air carried a heavy scent of pine.
 In their hiding place, the couple stayed quiet.

 Finished praying with the pastor, Edith Mae ambled outside.

 "Looks like she's the last one out of the church," the woman behind the tree murmured, and the man beside her responded by placing his right index finger across his lips to shush her.

 Unaware of anyone watching, in the parking lot Edith Mae clambered into a green pickup, its paint riddled with rust.
 The engine turned hard, belched smoke like a broken furnace, but then finally caught.
-Slowly they eased forward, driving toward the road.
+Slowly she eased forward, driving toward the road.

 "Something wrong?" another of the churchmen asked Anderson, who remained standing motionless in the lot gazing out into the woods.